Community Chest Grants

 How much can be applied for?

-The maximum award is £2,000 in any single financial year (April-March) and can be for 100% of project costs unless the initiative is on parish council land, in which case a 50% contribution from the parish council is expected.
+The maximum award is £2,000 in any single financial year (April-March) and can be for 100% of project costs unless the initiative is on parish council land, in which case a 50% financial contribution from the parish council is expected.

 If there is high demand for funding it may mean that the District Council is only able to make a contribution to your project.
 The Council reserves the right to prioritise based on funding available, size of electorate, parish precept, indices of deprivation, number and type of applications received at any given time, priorities for the financial year and value for money.
 Eligibility does not guarantee grant funding.